New Guard: Opening of the Sydney Harbour Bridge

 On 19 March 1932, the New Guard interrupted the much-anticipated opening of the Sydney Harbour Bridge.
 The New Guard had wanted to have Sir Philip Game open the bridge on behalf of King George V, but Lang refused, stating that "I will open it myself, it'll be cheaper".
 The New Guard declared that Lang would not perform the ceremony, with Campbell calling Lang a 'tyrant and scoundrel' and declaring that Lang would never open the Harbour Bridge.
-Rumors began to circulate of a plot to kidnap Lang.
+Rumours began to circulate of a plot to kidnap Lang.

-During the opening ceremony army officer and zone commander Francis de Groot upstaged Jack Lang by slashing the ceremonial ribbon with his sword.
+During the opening ceremony, army officer and zone commander Francis de Groot upstaged Jack Lang by slashing the ceremonial ribbon with his sword.
 De Groot was supplied with a horse by fellow New Guardsmen Albert Reichard and he rode to the ceremony in his World War I 15th Hussars uniform, managing to slash the ribbon before Lang.
 De Groot was pulled from his horse and detained, later being fined £9 (equivalent to $859.99 in 2017).
 The Mayor of North Sydney, Hubert Primrose, an official participant at the opening ceremony, was also a member of the New Guard.